 Lifelong Learning: Convened public and private support to build the book collection for Columbus Metropolitan Library New Albany Branch.
 Presents one of America’s premier lecture series, as well as a student lecture series.
 Launched and continues to support a school author residency program.

-Health: Founded New Albany’s Safety Town program.
+Health and Wellness: Founded New Albany’s Safety Town program.
 Helped convene Healthy New Albany, which includes a farmer’s market, community garden, New Albany Walking Classic and many more health focused programs.

 Environmental Sustainability: helped fund the original planning for Rose Run Park, which serves as an environmental science lab for students and helped fund the Easton E3 Learning Lab to enrich environmental and STEM learning on the school campus.